swuuu/ros2_control_solo/README.md

 You can also run `rosdep install --from-paths src --ignore-src -r -y` to install everything in one command, but it might miss a dependency (as I might not have listed all dependencies).
 Once the dependencies are installed, build the workspace with `colcon build --symlink-install`.
 Note that if building the workspace consumes too much memory, you can try instead
 `MAKEFLAGS="-j1 -l1" colcon build --symlink-install --executor sequential`.
+Finally, if this is your first time building the workspace, it might throw an error about a package not found.
+If so, source your workspace (i.e., `source install/setup.bash`) and try again.

 ## Running the simulation